Skip to main content Skip to footer

 The Society may be dissolved by a resolution passed at a Special General Meeting and in the event of dissolution all and any property remaining after satisfaction of all debts and liabilities of the Society shall be paid or transferred to such charitable bodies connected with education in the Island of Guernsey as the members shall determine.

-The Guernsey Society of Chartered and Certified Accountants
+Guernsey Society of Chartered and Certified Accountants P O Box 599, Envoy House, St Peter Port, Guernsey GY1 1AA

 We use cookies to enhance your browsing experience and analyse our traffic.
 By clicking “Accept”, you consent to our use of cookies.